-But, why use a PS4 controller on your PC, you ask?
-Well, it’s so you can play your favorite PlayStation games, as well as PC games, on your computer.
-The PS4 DualShock 4 controller is a fantastic choice for a gamepad when playing on your gaming PC, as its layout includes all the buttons that most controller-based PC titles require.
+The PS4 DualShock 4 controller is a fantastic choice for a gamepad when playing on your gaming PC.
+Using a controller is a bit more intuitive than using a keyboard and mouse, and you can lean back and relax while playing as it isn’t a peripheral you’d need to anchor to your desk.
 Plus, you have its trackpad to use as a mouse input when necessary.
 Simply, it makes PC gaming an even more immersive experience.

-To learn how to connect a PS4 controller to a PC, you’ll need the controller itself, as well as a Windows or Mac PC and a USB cable.
-You can couple the PS4 controller wirelessly with your PC using your computer’s built-in Bluetooth or a separate Sony PlayStation 4 DualShock USB Wireless Adaptor dongle that plugs into your PC's USB port.
+If you’re worried that figuring out how to connect a PS4 controller to PC might be complex, you’ll also be happy to know that it’s a painless process.
+You just need the controller itself, as well as a Windows or Mac PC and a USB cable.
+You can pair the PS4 controller wirelessly with your PC using your computer’s built-in Bluetooth or use a separate Sony PlayStation 4 DualShock USB Wireless Adaptor dongle that plugs into your PC's USB port.
 Any Bluetooth adapter that supports Bluetooth 2 and above should work as well.

 How to use the PS4 DualShock controller in Steam